AliaumeL/legifrance-rs/README.md

 - [x] Download datasets
 - [x] Extract datasets
 - [x] Index datasets
+- [x] Assign a year to every decision
+- [ ] Assign a precise date to every decision
+- [ ] Somehow compute/find the `uid` used by legifrance in the documents
 - [x] Search in index
+- [ ] Allow for aggregation of results (date ranges, etc.)
 - [ ] Store results in a file
 - [x] Query using the API
 - [x] Store API results in (several) files